rtrelease/Jetson-Symbolics-Neuromorphics/FSM1.md

 Computational automata as a whole can be ranked by their overlapping mathematical problem-solving capacities (or "computability") as depicted below.

 Automated mathematical problem solving capability is greatest in universal Turing Machines.
-This hierarchy was first codified in the [Church-Turing thesis](https://plato.stanford.edu/entries/church-turing/), decades before the development of stored program executing digital computers evolved from [Alan Turing](https://en.m.wikipedia.org/wiki/Alan_Turing)'s mathematical and computational theories.
+This hierarchy was first codified in the [Church-Turing thesis](https://plato.stanford.edu/entries/church-turing/), decades before the development of stored program executing digital computers evolved from [Alan Turing](https://en.m.wikipedia.org/wiki/Alan_Turing)'s computational theories and mathematical proofs

-From the outset of Turing's formulations and proofs, language translation was a central focus of machine input character processing, historically employed in decrypting Nazi Enigma communications code during the Second World War.
+From the inception of Turing's formulations and proofs, language translation was a central focus for machine input character processing, historically employed in decrypting Nazi Enigma communications code during the Second World War.
 So using FSM models in natural language front-end processing long preceded the contemporary rise of deep neural network-based large language models.

 ![image](https://github.com/user-attachments/assets/273a2cca-b6d2-4bb0-82e4-8b11eca86b43)

-Finite-state models can be reified in dynamically operational hardware systems built with discrete electronics modules, field programmable gate arrays, or with micromputers.
+Finite-state models can be reified in dynamically operational hardware systems built with mechanical parts, discrete electronics modules, field programmable gate arrays, or with micromputers.

 #### Python Finite-State Machines on Jetson AGX Orin DK